-- CTS: Cycle-based Tabu Search (2003) [26]; - PR: Path Relinking (2004) [27]; - MCA: Multilevel Cooperative Tabu Search (2006) [14]; - CSH: Capacity Scaling Heuristic (2009) [32]; - IPS: IP Search (2010) [29]; - LocalB: Local Branching (2010) [36]; - SACG: Simulated Annealing/Column Generation (2013) [38] tested with time limits of 600 seconds (SACG1) and 18000 seconds (SACG2); - CEA: Cycle-Based Evolutionary Algorithm (2016) [35]; - CCL: Combined Capacity Scaling/Local Branching (2015) [31] tested with two different parameter settings (CCL) and (CCL2), which correspond, respectively, to columns "10-1000" and "20-2000" in Table 2 [31]; - ILP: Iterative Linear Programming (2018) [23].
+- LocalB: Local Branching (2010) (Rodríguez-Martín and José Salazar-González, 2010); - SACG: Simulated Annealing/Column Generation (2013) (Yaghini et al., 2013) tested with time limits of 600 seconds (SACG1) and 18000 seconds (SACG2); - CEA: Cycle-Based Evolutionary Algorithm (2016) (Paraskevopoulos et al., 2016); - CCL: Combined Capacity Scaling/Local Branching (2015) (Katayama, 2015) tested with two different parameter settings (CCL) and (CCL2), which correspond, respectively, to columns "10-1000" and "20-2000" in Table 2 (Katayama, 2015); - ILP: Iterative Linear Programming (2018) (Gendron et al., 2018).

 The results show that the Lagrangian matheuristic provides better upper bounds on average than all the heuristics previously proposed in the literature, except CCL and CCL2.
 However, the Lagrangian matheuristic produces almost the same upper bounds (with an average gap of 0.24% and a maximum gap of 0.72%) in much less computational times, as we see in Table 8, which reports the CPU time spent by each method to reach its best feasible solution.
 The times are normalized based on the CPU type and the number of cores, using data from www.cpubenchmark.net.
-For any heuristic H that required a CPU time T_H on a computer C_H with U_H cores, the normalized CPU times \overline{T}H are computed with the formula where $P(C_H)$ and $P(C{LMH})$ are the Passmark CPU scores of the computers used to run heuristic H and our LMH algorithm [15].
-Note that the Passmark CPU scores are not available for CTS and PR methods, and the CPU times of MCA are not reported in [14].
+For any heuristic H that required a CPU time T_H on a computer C_H with U_H cores, the normalized CPU times \overline{T}H are computed with the formula where $P(C_H)$ and $P(C{\text{LMH}})$ are the Passmark CPU scores of the computers used to run heuristic H and our LMH algorithm (Dongarra, 2014).
+Note that the Passmark CPU scores are not available for CTS and PR methods, and the CPU times of MCA are not reported in Crainic et al. (2006).
+Therefore, the computational times for these methods are not presented in Table 8.
+The results show that the Lagrangian matheuristic is competitive with the heuristics in the literature.
+For instance, it requires about 6 times the effort of ILP, but it produces solutions that are 0.34% better on average.
+Also, it is 5.4 times faster than CCL2 to generate solutions that are only 0.24% away on average.

-$$\overline{T}H = T_H \times (P(C_H)/P(C{\rm LMH})) \times U_H,$$
+$$\overline{T}H = T_H \times (P(C_H)/P(C{\text{LMH}})) \times U_H,$$